otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 message and thus she cannot reveal the MAC key associated with it.

 This session time is decided individually by each participant so it is possible for Alice to have an expiration time of two hours and Bob two weeks.
-OTRv4 spec In addition, for the first data message only, the receiver will start their expiration timer once the message is received.
+In addition, for the first data message only, the receiver will start their expiration timer once the message is received.
 The reason why we use a timer and don't count events is that we are trying to determine whether something has not